cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Human Player (n):** The student on the drive team who typically introduces game pieces into the field.
 Usually decided by selecting the one student who earns the least amount of foul points for touching the wrong thing at the wrong time.
 Doesn't have to know any buttons.~BL0X3R

+**Human Player (n.):** The most important/useless member of the drive team.~George1902

 # I

 **Indiana Robotics Invitational (n.):** A competitive event and the bane of world champions.
 See OP Robotics.~TheBoulderite

 **Inspection (v.):** 1.
 The first time that many rookie teams learn the robot rules.
 2. A process during which teams are asked to put electrical tape over sharp edges of their robot, which will fall off shortly into the first match.
 3. Something your alliance partner has not passed.~Joseph Smith

-**Inspection :** Activity that occurs at the latest time possible on Thursday.
+**Inspection (v.):** Activity that occurs at the latest time possible on Thursday.
 Sometimes leads to cutting the robot in half to either cut weight or size.~Michael Hill

 **Intake(n.):** spinning wheels on the front of your robot~Mitchell1714